Your support for our advertisers helps cover the cost of hosting, research, and maintenance of this document

 In this chapter…

 LATEX’s approach to formatting is based on consistency.
-This means that as long as you identify each component element of your document correctly, it will be typeset in the same way as all the other elements like it, so that you achieve a consistent finish with minimum effort.
+This means that as long as you identify each component of your document correctly, it will be typeset according to the conventions of the document class you have selected, in the same way as all the other components like it, so that you achieve a consistent finish with minimum effort.

 Consistency helps make documents easier to read and understand, as well as making them more visually attractive.
 Consistency is also what editors, reviewers, and publishers look for.
-Publishers have a house style, and often a reputation to keep, so they rightly insist that if you do something a certain way once, you should do it the same way each time.
+Publishers have a house style, and often a reputation to keep, so they rightly insist that if you do something a certain way once, you should do it the same way each time, and not keep chopping and changing.

-‘Elements’ are the component parts of a document: all the pieces which make up the whole.
-Almost everyone who reads books, newspapers, magazines, reports, articles, and other classes of documents will be familiar with the common elements: parts, chapters, sections, subsections, headings, titles, subtitles, paragraphs, lists, tables, figures, sidebars, panels, exercises, and so on, even if they don’t consciously think about them.
+The component parts of a document are called elements: all the pieces which make up the whole.
+Almost everyone who reads will be familiar with the common element types: books, reports, articles, parts, chapters, sections, subsections, headings, titles, subtitles, paragraphs, lists, tables, figures, sidebars, panels, notes, exercises, links, cross-references, bibliographies, indexes, and so on, even if they don’t consciously think about them.